MileHacker Logo

 Yoga & Meditation Retreats

 Less common specifically in urban Incheon.
 However, Jeondeungsa Temple on Ganghwa Island offers temple stay programs that include meditation sessions, traditional Buddhist practices, and shared meals.
-This provides a peaceful and engaging spiritual retreat.
+This provides a peaceful and immersive spiritual retreat.

 Mindful Walking